Catnip (Nepeta cataria) at a glance

-Native to Europe and Asia, catnip became naturalised in North America and Canada after being introduced by the colonists in the 1600s.
+Native to Europe and Asia, catnip became naturalised in North America, Canada, Northern Europe and New Zealand after being introduced by the colonists.
 The name Nepeta is believed to have come from the town of Nepete in Italy, and Cataria is thought to have come from the Latin word for cat.

 Nepeta cataria is also known by the following names: cataria, catmint, catnep, catrup, cat’s healall, cats-play, true catnip, cat’s wort, catswort, catwort, chi hsueh tsao, field balm, Garden Nep, Herba Cataria, Herba Catti, Nebada, Nep.

-The active ingredient that causes a high in cats is an essential oil, nepetalactone, which can be found in the leaves and stems of the plant.
-Other constituents include acetic acid, alpha, and beta-nepetalactone, citral, nepetalactone, geraniol, dipentene, citronellol, nerol, butyric acid, valeric acid and tannins.
+The active ingredient that causes a high in cats is an essential oil, nepetalactone, which is present in the leaves and stems of the plant.
+Other constituents include acetic acid, alpha, and beta-nepetalactone, citral, nepetalactone, geraniol, dipentene, citronellol, nerol, butyric acid, valeric acid, and tannins.

-The response to catnip is inherited as an autosomal dominant gene, which means the gene only needs to be passed on from one parent.
+Cats inherit their response to catnip as an autosomal dominant gene, which means the gene only needs to be passed on from one parent.

 The cat’s sense of smell is far superior to that of humans.
 The size of the feline olfactory epithelium is 20 cm squared, compared to our paltry 2 – 4 cm squared.
 Cats also have 200 million scent sensors and humans have 5 million.